rezendi/ykarma/HOWTO.md

         2. Edit the values there per your needs.
 In particular, *change the admin email to your email address*.
         3. Note that the Sendgrid API key goes there too, if you want to be able to send emails.

-4. Breathe a sigh of relief that all the annoying config-file stuff is now done with and you shouldn't need to deal with it again.
+4. Breathe a sigh of relief that the annoying config-file stuff is now done and you shouldn't need to deal with it again.

 5. Build the app with docker-compose
     1. From a shell in the project root directory, run `docker-compose build`